 Training courses and workshops

-All training sessions are currently offered via Zoom.
-I hope to resume face to face sessions when social distancing allows.
+All training sessions are offered via Zoom.
+In-person training at your location can also be negotiated.
 Please get in touch with any bespoke requirements and for prices.
 I can adapt any of my courses for your group.

 Safeguarding Awareness for Counsellors and therapists (2 hours).

-Disclosure of non-recent abuse and the LADO process (BITE SIZE 1 hour)
+Specialist Safeguarding: Disclosure of non-recent abuse and the LADO process (1.5 hours)

 Working with Loss and Change: